I’m not one to believe in quick fixes or overnight successes.

-I’m not saying to say ‘no’ to opportunity, that would be stupid, but what I am arguing is that you should no to anything that doesn’t advance you or your career, or make you feel good in some way.
+I’m not saying to say ‘no’ to opportunity, that would be stupid, but what I am arguing is that you should not do anything that doesn’t advance you or your career, or make you feel good in some way.

-Don’t agree to things that you don’t want to do because it prevents you from spending time on the things that will help your achieve your goals.
+Don’t agree to things that you don’t want to do because it prevents you from spending time on the things that will help you achieve your goals.

 We only have a certain amount of time on Earth to achieve financial freedom so make sure you spend yours wisely.

 I really have saved the best (and the hardest) for last.

 Our thoughts are very powerful, which is why it’s important to pay attention to them.